 Fixmart supplied the Kings Cross project with the Framo 80 modular system, used as wall-to-wall supports from which services and ceilings were suspended.

-These supports were erected in corridors and lobbies on the Kings Cross complex wherever York Stone was being used on the floors above.
+These supports were erected in the corridors and lobbies of the Kings Cross complex wherever York Stone was being used on the floors above.
 From these supports contractors suspended services, including all pipework and containment systems.
 In some of the corridors these supports were also used for suspending ceilings and finishing’s.

 Facts and Figures

 - Longest single span station roof structure in Europe at the time of completion

 - Completion date: 2013

 Framo 80 is a multi-functional non-welded support system for the modular construction of framing solutions and was preferred for its versatility, labour saving properties and safe working benefits, as opposed to a traditional hot-worked steel structure.
 The 80 x 80mm box section with high torsion resistance allowed for strong volumetric carcasses in both construction and process industry applications and offered up to 80% weight saving compared with traditional steelwork profiles.